Pylons/shootout/README.rst

 Shootout is a demo app for the Pyramid web framework.
 The concepts demonstrated in the code include:

-- Urldispatch mechanism (similar to routes).
+- Url dispatch mechanism.

 - Built-in authentication and authorization mechanism.

-- Beaker encrypted sessions using pyramid_beaker.
+- Usage of built-in sessioning machinery.

 - Integration with pyramid_simpleform for form handling.

-- SQLAlchemy based models.
+- SQLAlchemy based models and transaction management via pyramid_tm.

 Library Requirements
 --------------------